zmaxlwz/Workshop2/README.md

-# Workshop1
+# Workshop 2

-The first workshop of CS326, which covers how to use Git in a group setting.
+The second workshop of CS326, which covers how to use Git in a group setting.